 Undergraduate Degree and Master’s Prerequisite Courses

 Undergraduate degrees are an important component when determining a candidate’s qualifications for entering a master’s degree in data science.
-Some of the desirable undergraduate degrees commonly held by candidates interested in pursuing a data science master’s degree include:
+Some of the desirable undergraduate majors for candidates interested in pursuing a data science master’s degree commonly include:

 - Applied mathematics